samueljefferson/chip8/README.md

 # Chip-8 emulator
-## Only tested in Ubuntu
+Only tested in Ubuntu, and on a laptop

 Run makefile first, then run with sudo ./chip8 romName.ch8

-View the registers with sudo ./chip8 romName.ch8 dev

-Enable step mode with sudo ./chip8 romName.ch8 step (this won't work with programs that require key presses)

-Both options can be combined
+The makefile will resize the terminal, run make clean to revert back to default terminal size and delete the compiled program.
+Run make reg to resize the emulator to allow the registers to be shown on screen.

+## command line arguments

+reg: makes register visible, requires make reg to be seen

+step: enables step mode, breaks programs that requires key presses

+log: outputs all instructions to a log.txt file, requires reg

 sudo is required because the file platform-i8042-serio-0-event-kbd from /dev/input/by-path/ is read to tell if a key is being held down